kstad21/cse15l-lab-reports/index.md

         911report/chapter-6.txt:                Tanzania, President Bill Clinton and his chief aides explored ways of getting Bin
         911report/chapter-11.txt:            Whatever the weaknesses in the CIA's portraiture, both Presidents Bill Clinton and
         ```
-        - note that we did not use the `l` modifier, so our output also has the actual line that matches, not just the name of the file.
+        - note that we did not use the `-l` modifier, so our output also has the actual line that matches, not just the name of the file.
 - `grep -c`: display the number of lines that match a given string/pattern
     - **example 1:** get an idea of how many times Bill Clinton is mentioned in the `911report`.
 Note that our working directory is `technical`.
         - command: `grep -c "Bill" $(find 911report)`